 WHAT IS ABCs?

-• Develop and sustain a student-led peer mediation program
+• Develop a student-led peer mediation program.

-• Address implicit bias, bullying, and inter-group conflict
+• Address implicit bias, bullying, and inter-group conflict.

 • Peer and Adult Led Mediation for Students